 The Department of Professional Programs in Human Services offers educational programs that share the common goal of preparing graduates to work with people in a variety of practice settings.
 The human services field is one of the most rapidly expanding career fields in America today.
 The Professional Programs in Human Services Department focuses on those careers which require professional preparation for service to individuals, families, groups, and communities.
 Degree programs include Human Services, Counseling, Criminal Justice, and Social Work.
 In addition to a general degree program, the Counseling major may select a concentration in rehabilitation, aging services, or services to the deaf.
 Within the Counseling concentration, students may select a set of courses that prepare them for additions counseling.
-The Criminal Justice student may choose criminal justice or law enforcement.
 The Social Work program, through its Child Welfare Professional Enhancement Program, offers students opportunities for guaranteed employment in child welfare.
 The student, through their choice of a major and a minor, may create a degree plan which will prepare them for entry-level employment in a variety of settings.